public class JmsMatsEndpoint<R,S,Z> extends java.lang.Object implements MatsEndpoint<R,S>, JmsMatsStatics, JmsMatsStartStoppable

 when "booting" the cache, you need to be certain that you have started receiving updates before asking for the

 "initial load" of the cache.
-It is also relevant for tools like the MatsFuturizer
+It is also relevant for tools like the MatsFuturizer, which uses a

 node-specific Topic for the final reply message from the requested service; If the SubscriptionTerminator has not